o

 Is Colorado Considered Tax Friendly for Retirement?
 Yes

-Cons: Steamboat is only accessible by one road, State Highway 40.
+Drawbacks: Steamboat is only accessible by one road, State Highway 40.

 Notes: The mountains around Steamboat are not as tall as those in some other Colorado ski destinations.
 Most jobs are seasonal, so a lot of people come and go.
 Despite the tourists and seasonal comings and goings, permanent residents have a closely-knit community, and several Olympic downhillers, including Billy Kidd, reside here.
 Yampa Valley Regional Airport is open year round and has flights to Denver and Salt Lake City.
 The population has grown 10% during the last decade.
-Home prices increased 10% since last year.
+Home prices have remained steady since last year.

 Recommended as a Retirement Spot?
 Yes, although it has a young demographic.